-Professor Matthew Rampley is Principal Investigator of CRAACE, and senior research at Masaryk University, Brno.
+Professor Matthew Rampley is Principal Investigator of CRAACE, and senior researcher at Masaryk University, Brno.
 He oversees the project as a whole, while also focusing on one of its four themes: Piety, reaction and renewal.

 Dr Marta Filipová is a Research Associate at the Department of Art History, Masaryk University, Brno.
 Her research focuses on identity construction in the visual arts of modern Central Europe and the relationship between the global and local in art and design.
 As a member of the CRAACE team, she is responsible for the theme Presenting the state: world fairs and exhibitionary cultures.